 We need the Mayor Mode (MM) Menu, to find the terrain tools, but more importantly it gives us another useful terrain editing tool… the compass.
 How does the compass help us?
 When we use the terrain editing tools, it applies its effect to the ‘North West’ corner.

 Turn on the grid by pressing ‘G’.

 Select the MM raise terrain tool.
-Make the tool as small as possible by pressing Ctrl + 1, and move the tool circle, to the NW corner of the target grid square.
+Make the tool as small as possible by pressing Shift + 1, and move the tool circle, to the NW corner of the target grid square.